Train journeys. Photo: KnowInsiders

 Photo: PandoTrip

-Running from the city of Curitiba, almost a kilometer above sea level, the Serra Verde is a route that began in the 19th century through the Belgian-French company Chemin de Fer Bresilien acquiring permission to build a railway to open up trade routes.
-It now exists as a train carrying tourists for three hours down to the town of Morretes.
+The Serra Verde is a route that began in the 19th century when the Belgian-French company Chemin de Fer Bresilien was granted permission to construct a railway to open up trade routes from the city of Curitiba, almost a kilometer above sea level.
+It's current incarnation is as a tourist train running the three hours to the town of Morretes.

-It begins in the heavily forested mountains and heads into the Pico do Marumbi State Park.
+It starts out in the Pico do Marumbi State Park, high up in the forested mountains.
 A tropical wilderness of crashing waterfalls and cloud forests, make sure you get a seat by an open window to experience the full sensation of the breeze, the smells of vegetation and water, and the thrill of flying over viaducts with seemingly nothing beneath you.
-That, by the way, means getting a cheaper ticket: the only class that’s air-conditioned (and therefore has sealed windows) is the top Litorina de Luxo class, so get anything but that.
-What’s the point in being sealed in on a trip like this?!
+Note that this requires purchasing a lower-priced ticket, as the only class with air conditioning (and thus sealed windows) is the most expensive Litorina de Luxo.
+On a trip like this, why would you want to be confined?

 9. Nice to Ventimiglia, France, Monaco, Italy